pretix/pretix-docs/docs/topics/teams.md

 If the person you added did not have a pretix account, they will appear in the list with a :material-email-outline: symbol for their status as "invited, pending response" and a :btn-icon:fontawesome-solid-arrow-rotate-right:: button for resending the invitation email.
 The invited person receive an email.

+This page also lets you add an API token with the same permissions as the team members.
+For more information on API tokens, see our [API documentation](https://docs.pretix.eu/en/latest/api/tokenauth.html).

 ### Accepting an invitation to a team